2 Asian American women stabbed in San Francisco attack | Law-Order

 2 Asian American women stabbed in San Francisco attack

-Police were hunting for a man who stabbed two Asian American women without warning Tuesday afternoon in San Francisco's Mid-Market area.
+Police arrested a man who they said is suspected of stabbing two Asian American women without warning Tuesday afternoon in San Francisco's Mid-Market neighbourhood.

-Officers were sent to 4th and Stockton streets shortly before 5 p.m. and found the wounded women, who were taken to a hospital.
-There was no immediate word on their conditions.
+Officers sent to the scene shortly before 5 pm found the wounded women, who were taken to a hospital.
+There was no immediate word on the condition of the women, who were 65 and 85.

-Witnesses told KPIX-TV that one woman appeared to be elderly and the other appeared to be in her 30s.
-They told the station that a man clutching a knife was walking down Market Street when he approached a bus stop, stabbed the women, and then walked away.
+Witnesses told KPIX-TV that a man clutching a knife was walking down Market Street when he approached a bus stop, stabbed the women and then walked away.

 In separate San Francisco attacks in March, an 83-year-old Vietnamese man was knocked down and broke his neck in the fall, and a 77-year-old woman was similarly attacked.
-Police arrested a man for assault and elder abuse in both cases.
+Police arrested a man on charges of assault and elder abuse in both cases.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)